PureVPN vs IPVanish: which VPN to choose?

 PureVPN vs IPVanish: which one's the winner?

-As you can see from the table above, IPVanish easily wins against PureVPN.
-PureVPN turned out to be better in streaming, ease of use, and customer support.
-Whereas IPVanish held the edge in speed, features, security, torrenting, and pricing.
-So if you choose on of the two, go for IPVanish because it performs better in the key areas.
+In IPVanish vs PureVPN comparison, the former easily wins.
+Though, PureVPN turns out to be better in streaming, ease of use, and customer support.
+Whereas IPVanish held the edge in features, security, torrenting, and pricing.
+So if you choose one of the two, go for IPVanish because it performs better in the key areas.

 Another option would be to check the top VPN services list because you might find cheaper and more universal options there.